archisvaze/archisvaze/README.md

-## Hello I'm Archis 👋
+## Hello I'm Archis Vaze 👋

-- 💻 Full stack Dev.
-- 🌱 Currently learning AnimeJS, Postgresql and working on my portfolio website.
-- ⚡ Fun fact: I can speak 4 Languages : English, German, Hindi & Marathi.
-I recently completed Level C German from Goethe Institute. ich würde mich gerne mit ihnen auf Deutsch unterhalten
-- 💬 I like to read and talk about Tech, Space, History and TV.
+---

+I am a full stack developer, skilled at the MERN stack and many other technologies such as PostgreSQL, Firebase, TailwindCSS, and MaterialUI among others.
+I'm known to go above and beyond to make pixel-perfect layouts and write code that is clear, readable, and reusable.
+I am someone who embraces change, so I am always ready to learn and master the newest technologies and trends in the tech world.

 ### I work with: